MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 ### Are all tests free?

 No. Testing prompts and testing trained models are now free.
 Testing prebuilt models still consumes credits at the same rate as running them in production.
+As preview models are free, testing them is also free.

+### I've built an App which includes a Flow.
+I want to add an AI Builder action in this Flow.
+Will it turn my App into a premium App?
+Yes, by adding AI Builder action to a Flow, you turn this Flow into a premium Flow.
+Hence your App will now be a premium App, so will require premium license to be used.

 ### Do you have FAQ about AI Builder trials?